Copyright law of the European Union

-The copyright law of the European Union is the copyright law applicable within the European Union.
-Copyright law is largely harmonized in the Union, although country to country differences exist.
+Copyright law within the European Union is largely harmonized, although differences between member states exist.
 The body of law was implemented in the EU through a number of directives, which the member states need to enact into their national law.
-The main copyright directives are the Copyright Term Directive, the Information Society Directive and the Directive on Copyright in the Digital Single Market.
+The main copyright directives are the Copyright Term Directive 2006, the Information Society Directive and the Directive on Copyright in the Digital Single Market.
 Copyright in the Union is furthermore dependent on international conventions to which the European Union or their member states are part of, such as TRIPS Agreement or the Berne Convention.

 History

 Attempts to harmonise copyright law in Europe (and beyond) can be dated to the signature of the Berne Convention for the Protection of Literary and Artistic Works on 9 September 1886: all European Union Member States are parties of the Berne Convention, and compliance with its dispositions is now obligatory before accession.
 The first major step taken by the European Economic Community to harmonise copyright laws came with the decision to apply common standard for the copyright protection of computer programs, enacted in the Computer Programs Directive in 1991.
 A common term of copyright protection, 70 years from the death of the author, was established in 1993 as the Copyright Duration Directive.

 The implementation of directives on copyright has been rather more controversial than for many other subjects, as can be seen by the six judgments for non-transposition of the Information Society Directive.
 Traditionally, copyright laws vary considerably between member states, particularly between civil law and common law jurisdictions.
 Changes in copyright law have also become linked to protests against the World Trade Organization and globalisation in general.